zyf0717/zyf0717.github.io/_posts/2020-05-21-if-when-and-where-to-optimize.markdown

 Despite the fact that the quote above was written in the 1960s, it is no less relevant right now in 2020.
 In most cases, optimizations should only take place when scaling occurs (which is what exacerbates inefficient code in the first place), and this usually comes after the prototyping phase.
 Premature optimizations lead to wasted efforts, especially if the project does not move beyond the prototype phase.

-However, if slow-running scripts are getting in the way of even producing a prototype, then there is clearly a need to fix that problem.
+However, in the event that slow-running scripts are getting in the way of producing even a prototype, there is clearly a need to fix that problem.

 ## 3. 'Where'